Cross-Social-Medias/cross-social-medias/README.md

 #SERVER_URL=your_server_url
 ```

+Cross Social Media use [this server](https://github.com/Cross-Social-Medias/cross_social_media_api).
+We recommend to use this one to test this repository locally.

 Cross Social Media supports declaring default environment variables in an environment file named `.env`.

 More information about `.env` [here](https://github.com/motdotla/dotenv)